JCMexplains/writing-for-success-2023/textbook.md

 ### Run-on Sentences

+A *run-on sentence* is a sentence with too many parts.
+It is the opposite of a fragment.

+Informally, we think of fragments as sentences that are too short, and run-ons as sentences that are too long.
+But that's not precise.
+A fragment is a sentence that is too short **because it is missing a part**.
+A run-on is a sentence that is too long **because it has too many parts**.

+I can write a very short sentence that is a run on: "Bob eats Bob sleeps."

+I can write a very long sentence that is not a run-on: "Walking slowly, chewing thoughtfully, the old poet rubbed the worn elbows of his Irish wool sweater as he looked wearily over the same hill he had regarded for each of the last thirty years of mornings, wondering whether this morning would finally be the one to bring his daughter walking over it."

-Just as short, incomplete sentences can be problematic, lengthy sentences can be problematic too.
-Sentences with two or more independent clauses that have been incorrectly combined are known as run-on sentences.
-A run-on sentence may be either a fused sentence or a comma splice.
+Any sentence with two or more independent clauses that have been incorrectly combined is a run-on.

+Each run-on is either a *fused sentence* (independent clauses connected by nothing) or a *comma splice* (independent clauses connected by only a comma).

 > **Fused sentence:** A family of foxes lived under our shed young foxes played all over the yard.

 > **Comma splice:** We looked outside, the kids were hopping on the trampoline.

-When two sentences are combined into one without any punctuation, the result is a fused sentence.
-When two complete sentences are joined by a comma, the result is a comma splice.
-Both errors can easily be fixed.

 ### Punctuation